oobabooga/text-generation-webui/docs/12 - OpenAI API.md

-## OpenAI compatible API
+## OpenAI/Anthropic-compatible API

-The main API for this project is meant to be a drop-in replacement to the OpenAI API, including Chat and Completions endpoints.
+The main API for this project is meant to be a drop-in replacement for the OpenAI and Anthropic APIs, including Chat, Completions, and Messages endpoints.

 * It is 100% offline and private.
 * It doesn't create any logs.